aroramanas05-blip/Manas/README.md

 🎓 CS Student | 🤖 ML & AI Enthusiast | 🌍 Open Source Contributor in the Making

-I love building things with Python and exploring the world of Machine Learning and AI.
+I love building things and exploring the world of Machine Learning and AI.
 Currently diving deep into **LangChain** and building LLM-powered applications.

 ---

 ## 🔭 What I'm up to